-To retain staff, businesses must start to look beyond the pay cheque, focusing less on basic needs and more on delivering a positive employee experience.
+To retain staff, businesses must start to look beyond the pay cheque, focusing less on basic needs and more on delivering a positive employee experience and social recognition.
 The fact is, loyalty is very rarely linked to money; instead it’s associated with feeling valued within a company.

 Regardless of whether their wages are rising or not, if employees feel that they aren’t being recognised for their efforts, or appreciated for doing a good job, there’s a chance that they will become disengaged, which will lead to higher levels of unproductivity.

 "Loyalty is very rarely linked to money; instead it’s associated with feeling valued within a company".

 This idea was explored in a recent study of more than 23,000 employees in 45 countries, conducted by the IBM®’s Smarter Workforce Institute and the Globoforce’s WorkHuman® Research Institute.
 The study, ‘The Employee Experience Index: A New Global Measure of a Human Workplace and its Impact’, revealed the impact of employee experience on the workplace and recommended specific practices for organisations to create more human positive employee experiences which included social employee recognition practices.